 Active Patrons : Lord Charles Cecil and Lady Virginia Cecil

 Secretary: Julia Elson

 Treasurer: Robert Prynn

-Current Trustees: Richard Exact, Jon Landau, Sam Drury, Robert Prynn and Clare Holloway.
+Current Trustees: Richard Exact, Sam Drury, Richard Belt, Chloe Mann, Simona Bojare and Harley Scott.

 Charles and Virginia first encountered Emmaus when he was High Sheriff of Hertfordshire in 2011/12.
 They were delighted to be asked to become Patrons in 2013, having seen what extraordinary work Emmaus does—and now to be able give active support.

 Virginia practiced as a Five Element Acupuncturist (including charitable working at Drugcare St. Albans with addiction and PTSD sufferers) after a career in the art world and before that in retail and fashion.
 Charles has always been in the financial world, is active in a number of Hertfordshire charities and organisations and is a Deputy Lieutenant of Hertfordshire.
 Their interests include gardens, country life, travel, reading and music.

 Heather joined the Emmaus Hertfordshire board in June 2017 and became Co-Chair in March 2018.
 She wanted to support a local charity and was attracted to Emmaus Hertfordshire because of our practical approach to tackling homelessness, helping people move on from experiences of social exclusion and homelessness and to get their lives back on track.